CM20314-group20/CM20314-cf-shopping-app/README.md

 ```
 A QR code will appear in the terminal, scan it with your phone camera and it will open in Expo Go and will show realtime updates to the app.

-Make sure you have installed "Expo Go" it should work on both apple and android.

 ## Project Documents